Blues: Where Heavy Music First Learned to Carry Weight

 Feel It in Your Chest: When Rhythm Took the Lead

-As rhythm and blues started to be played in clubs, dance halls, and on the radio, the rhythm section started to have a big impact on how people felt about the music.
-The drums and bass were no longer playing melodies quietly in the background.
-They determined the center of gravity.
-Once that shift took hold, listening became a physical act.
+As rhythm and blues spread through clubs, dance halls, and radio, the rhythm section began to determine how people felt a song before they had time to interpret it.
+Drums and bass were no longer quiet support.
+They became the center of gravity.

 Rock 'n' Roll: The Teenage Revolution